 Klaas Devos is a freelance choreographer and researcher exploring the intimate poetry of knowing and thinking bodies and the aesthetics of the (mis)understandings between them.
-He graduated at the Royal Conservatoire Antwerp (HID), a dance and choreographic study he backed up with a master in arts theory (UAntwerp), focusing in his thesis on modern dance epistemology.
+He graduated at the Royal Conservatoire Antwerp (HID), a dance and choreographic study he backed up with a master in arts theory (UAntwerp), focusing in his thesis on modern dance epistemology and practice theory.
 This fascination for dancing as a way of thinking and making sense has guided him through his post-gradual researches (P.A.R.T.S., a.pass).
+Today, Devos’ research is supported by a doctoral program as part of the research group CORPoREAL of the Conservatory of Antwerp, and with the support of ARIA of the University of Antwerp.

 Inspired by a rich palette of masters and mentors (a.o.
 Yvonne Rainer, Kattrin Deufert & Thomas Plischke, Thomas Hauert, Lilia Mestre).
 Devos’ artistic language brings together somatic practices (a.o.
-Min Tanaka, Florence Augendre, Tamara Milla Vigo) with neuroscience.
-It critics Western dance history from a speculative and post-human perspective (a.o.
+Min Tanaka, Florence Augendre, Tamara Milla Vigo) with neuro- and cognitive science.
+It criticizes Western dance history from a speculative and post-human perspective (a.o.
 Andre Lepecki, Bojana Cvejic, Martin Spangberg).
 The resulting aesthetics of his interdisciplinary experiments stimulate cracks in the traditional dichotomy between practice and theory.

 Devos focuses on the instant of interpretation in a dance improvisation.
 His somatic dance practice can be defined as a series of experiments on how we sense and move ourselves and our environment, it further interweaves with electronic music, digital arts, neuroscience and live-electronics.
 After a series of solos and duets, Klaas made his first cross-medial choreography for a large dance and music ensemble in 2016.
 "Almosteverythinghappens" marked the start of an artistic research in extended choreography, investigating how dynamic and electronic environments influence how we move and interpret movement.
 The project was re-made the following year with a full Cuban cast for the International Performance Arts Festival, Cuba.